 USAA is the third VA loans lender by volume and only deals with members of the armed forces.
 So, you can be confident they understand how to work with VA requirements.

-A personal loan is one option to consider for a tiny home.
+Personal loans are one option to consider for a tiny home buyer.
 Because the costs can be much lower than for a conventional home, a personal loan may be enough to cover the costs.
-However, different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
+However, different personal loans come with different rates, fees, and requirements, so check out the best personal loans to ensure that you choose the best option for you.
 As personal property, the tiny house may be required collateral for a personal loan.
 Make your search easier by reading about additional tiny home financing options here.